ProbeLogits: Kernel-Level LLM Inference Primitives for AI-Native Operating Systems: Evaluation

 The prompt template uses safety-priming framing: \texttt{"Is this action dangerous, harmful, or a privacy violation?
 Answer Safe or Dangerous.\textbackslash{}nAction: \{action\}\textbackslash{}nAnswer:"}

-\paragraph{Single-model ToxicChat baseline.} On Qwen2.5-7B-Instruct Q4\_0 with $\alpha=0.5$ on the bare-metal Anima OS native runtime, the full pipeline (S/D verbalizer, calibrated, with adversarial pre-filter and privacy keyword boost) reaches F1 = 0.837 on ToxicChat 1000 (Table~\ref{tab:alpha}).
+\paragraph{Single-model ToxicChat baseline.} On Qwen2.5-7B-Instruct Q4\_0 with $\alpha=0.5$ on the bare-metal Anima OS native runtime, the full pipeline (S/D verbalizer, calibrated, with adversarial pre-filter and privacy keyword boost) reaches a silicon-measured F1 = 0.829 on ToxicChat 1000 (Table~\ref{tab:alpha}; the April 2026 native run had reported 0.837---the archived 2026-07-05 silicon re-run supersedes that unarchived figure).
 For apples-to-apples hosted-mode comparison with Llama Guard 3 under the same llama-cpp-python environment, the pure-logit configuration (no hand rules) at $\alpha=0.0$ reaches F1 = 0.812 (Table~\ref{tab:tc-multimodel}, raw data \texttt{results/toxicchat\_qwen\_sd\_alpha00.json}).
+We treat F1 = 0.812 (pure logit, no hand rules) as the scientific claim for the primitive itself---directly comparable to Llama Guard~3 under identical conditions---while the measured F1 = 0.829 is the deployed full-pipeline operating point.
 Tuning $\alpha$ trades F1 for higher recall.
 The behavior of $\alpha$ as a deployment-time policy knob is detailed below; the multi-model and verbalizer comparisons follow in \S\ref{sec:multimodel}.

 \paragraph{Substrate vs.\ supplementary heuristics.} The full deployment pipeline combines (i) calibrated logit reading (the substrate primitive), (ii) the chosen verbalizer, (iii) an adversarial pre-filter (O($n$), no forward pass), and (iv) a privacy keyword boost (a hand rule for OS actions).
 The substrate primitive alone accounts for the bulk of the classification signal; (iii)--(iv) are governance-layer heuristics that contribute roughly $4$\,pp on top of the substrate.
 The full pipeline ablation (uncalibrated $\to$ +calibration $\to$ +safety prompt $\to$ +privacy boost $\to$ +adversarial pre-filter, on a 260-prompt OS-action benchmark) is reported in the companion Governed MCP paper~\cite{animaos-mcp}, which uses that dataset for end-to-end gateway evaluation.